benhutchings1/masters-mc-NEAT-algorithm/Dissertation/dissertation_plan.md

     - i am focusing on a much smaller scale generation, they focused on large scale diversity?
 - GAN
     - Can be much bigger models
-    - EA's are harder to run on GPU

 ## Method (~10-12 pages)
+- End goal
+    - Requirements
+- Evaluation of language choice
+- NEAT python
+    - Algorithmic fitnesss functions
-- Type of novelty search
+    - Novelty search
-    - KNN
+        - dist fuction
-    - Archived ancestors
+        - Archived and NN networks
         - Experiment
             - Test with no novelty
             - Test with low novelty
             - test medium novelty
             - test high novelty
-    - Dynamic diversity? diversity coefficient changes the most stable a fitness becomes
+            - Dynamic diversity?
+                - Inverse differential of fitness
+- Block placement

 ## Evaluation (~5-7 pages)
 - Minecraft performance
 - Fitness over time
     - Max, mean, min, fitness
     - Performance scaling with size of building generated
-- Novelty can be high but has to be human novelty which is hgih
+- Novelty can be high but has to be human novelty which is high
 -
 ## Future Work